gsarchive/markdown/gilbert/plays/excellency/web_opera/hex10.md

 That joyous day
 When I may sip
 Their honey dew —
+You little pip
-You little pipSy wipsy you!
+-Sy wipsy you!
 You little pipsy wipsy!
 #### DAME.
 Sir!